justincasher/justincasher.github.io/pages/Gauss-Legendre.md

 ## 3. Main results

-We now prove the Gauss-Legendre algorithm.
+&emsp; We now prove the Gauss-Legendre algorithm.
 We will not discuss error analysis, which is done in \cite{Salamin1976}.

 **Definition** Let $$ a_0, b_0 \in \mathbb{R} $$.
 Let $$ a_{n+1} = (a_n + b_n)/2 $$ and $$ b_{n+1} = (a_n + b_n)^{1/2} $$ be the arithmetic and geometric means, respectively, of the $$ n $$th terms.
 Then we call their common limit $$ \lim a_n = \lim b_n = M(a_0, b_0) $$ the arithmetic-geometric (AM-GM) mean of $$ a_0 $$ and $$ b_0 $$.